BradFeng02/skribbot/README.md

-This was a small quarantine project so I didn't really care about how jury-rigged and delicate everything was at the time
+This was a small quarantine project so I didn't really care about how hacky and delicate everything was at the time

 copied from master readme: